OpenBB-finance/OpenBB/website/content/terminal/quickstart/installation.md

 **NOTE:** When you close the terminal and re-open it, the only command you need to re-call is `conda activate obb` before you call `openbb` again.

-**TROUBLESHOOT:** If you are having troubles with installation, check out the [FAQ page](/terminal/quickstart/faq).
-You can also reach for help on our [discord](https://discord.gg/Up2QGbMKHY).
+**TROUBLESHOOTING:** If you are having troubles with installation, check out the [FAQ page](/terminal/quickstart/faq).
+You can also reach for help on our [Discord](https://discord.gg/Up2QGbMKHY).

-## Advanced User Install - Custom installation procedures
+## Advanced User Install - Custom Installation Procedures

 By default we advise using `conda` and `poetry` for environment setup and dependency management.
 Conda ships binaries for packages like `numpy` so these dependencies are not built from source locally by `pip`.
 Poetry solves the dependency tree in a way that the dependencies of dependencies of dependencies use versions that are compatible with each other.

-If you are using a conda environment the `build/conda` folder contains multiple `.yaml` configuration files that you can choose from.
+If you are using a Conda environment the `build/conda` folder contains multiple `.yaml` configuration files that you can choose from.

-If you are using other python distributions we highly recommend that you use some virtual environment like `virtualenv` or `pyenv` for installing the terminal dependency libraries.
+If you are using other Python distributions we highly recommend that you use some virtual environment like `virtualenv` or `pyenv` for installing the terminal dependency libraries.

 Requirements files that you can find in the project root: